-The church is available for worship without paying an entry fee via the main entrance.
-Tourists are asked to use a side entrance, however, and not visit during services; here we list the tourist visiting hours.
-Tickets (10/8/5zł; kids under 8 free) are purchased in a separate building across from the tourist entrance.
+Visiting St. Mary's BasilicaThe church is typically available for worship without paying an entry fee via the main entrance.
+Tourists are asked to use a side entrance, however, not visit during services, and pay for entry; we list the tourist visiting hours below.
+Tickets are purchased in a separate building across from the tourist entrance (no online sales).